A quick Explanation of Canasta

 In four-player mode, the playing field is divided vertically.
 Your own team’s melding area is on the left.
 Accordingly, your opponents’ melding area is on the right side.
 The stock, discard pile, and score display are placed in the central field, separated by vertical lines.
 There are also two buttons in the center – the undo-button and the going-out-button.
 The opponents have orange markers.
 Their points are displayed in orange as well.
-Your own team’s points are displayed in blue.
+Your own team’s points are shown in blue.

 In a round of Canasta, you want to be the first one with no more hand cards.
 This is achieved by cleverly collecting and combining cards to form sets and melding them.
-To be able to go out of a round you must have melded at least one set of seven cards – a canasta.
+To be able to go out of a round, you must have melded at least one set of seven cards – a canasta.
 A table of Canasta is played over several rounds.
 A maximum number of rounds can be set at own tables in the Canasta Palace.
 Any table of Canasta ends when one team hits 5.000 points, also, if the maximum number of rounds was not reached yet.
 Scoring is explained further below.

 The Cards of Canasta

-In Canasta the pip values on the cards do not correspond with the card scores.
+In Canasta, the pip values on the cards do not correspond with the card scores.
 The score and type of each card can be learned from this table:

 |Red 3||Bonus card||100|